Meet the team.

 Specialist Support Coordinator

-Chelsea Makris
+Chelsea Bailey

 Senior Support Coordinator

-Chelsea has 17 years’ experience working in the health care and disability sector, including service coordination, individual support and nursing.
+Chelsea has 17 years’ experience working in the health care and disability sector, including service coordination, individual support, and nursing.
 Chelsea also has lived experience of disability gained through growing up in her family home.
-As a passionate advocate for an inclusive, welcoming and equal society, Chelsea relishes providing opportunities for all people to live their best life.
+As a passionate advocate for an inclusive, welcoming, and equal society, Chelsea relishes providing opportunities for all people to live their best life.

 Keeley Faram